How to solve the biggest problems with independent contractors in China

-In other countries with large economies such as United States and Japan, being the first and third largest economies in the world respectively, independent contractors are becoming a common trend.
+In other countries with large economies such as the United States and Japan, being the first and third-largest economies in the world respectively, independent contractors are becoming a common trend.
 These countries and their economies are embracing this employment system and are not showing any sign of slowing down or stopping any time soon.
-On the other hand, China isn’t as welcoming of this method compared to U.S. and Japan.
+On the other hand, China isn’t as welcoming of this method compared to the U.S. and Japan.
 China’s strong preference for an employment system that puts emphasis on the security of their workers in aspects such as social insurance and other statutory benefits that their law mandates is a big factor why independent contractors aren’t very well accepted by their law.
 It is fair to say that China is only concerned for the well-being of their people in the long term run rather than having an abundant present but without any assurance for the future.

-What is an Independent Contractor?
+What is an independent contractor?

-When it comes to hiring independent contractors the rule of thumb is that the client (payer of the service) is seeking for a non-permanent worker and only has the right to control the result of the work and not the method on how the work will be done.
+When it comes to hiring independent contractors the rule of thumb is that the client (payer of the service) is seeking a non-permanent worker and only has the right to control the result of the work and not the method on how the work will be done.

-Identifying the Biggest Problems
+Identifying the biggest problems

 The biggest question when it comes to hiring independent contractors in China is this: what are the risks?
 As mentioned earlier, China isn’t as accepting of independent contractors compared to other leading economies in the world.
 The following are seen as the biggest problems with independent contractors in China:

-- A foreign company cannot hire employees without a legal entity in China.
+A foreign company cannot hire employees without a legal entity in China.

-- The need for a solid China employment contract.
+The need for a solid China employment contract.

-An employment license and certificate is required to all foreign employees in China.
+An employment license and certificate is required for all foreign employees in China.
 Thus, having the appropriate Visa is a must to be able to work and stay in China legally.
 Any violation of these employment requirements has great consequences which are more than hefty fines but will also include termination of employment contracts.

-Solving the Problem
+Solving the problem

 One great example of these PEO’s is HROne.
-They are an employee leasing and business solution company who has perfected the craft of formulating the perfect system that will cater to a company’s business solution needs.
+They are an employee leasing and business solution company that has perfected the craft of formulating the perfect system that will cater to a company’s business solution needs.
 HROne services include the following: